Skip links

 August 10, 2023

-Vostochny, Amur, Russian Far East (almost on the border with China).
-An R-7 Soyuz 2.1b rocket launches the Luna-25 mission, the first historic lunar mission, 47 years after Luna-24.
-The Luna-25 mission is competing with the Indian Chandrayaan-3 mission, which launched on July 14.
-The
+Vostochny, Amur, Russian Far East (near the border with China).
+An R-7 Soyuz 2.1b rocket launches the Luna-25 mission, the historic first lunar mission, 47 years after Luna-24.
+The Luna-25 mission competes with the Indian Chandrayaan-3 mission, which launched on July 14.
+Luna-25 is scheduled

 July 14, 2023